Twins vs. White Sox Player Props Betting Odds

 Benintendi Stats

-- Andrew Benintendi has recorded 100 hits with 24 doubles, a triple, two home runs and 32 walks.
-He has driven in 29 runs with 10 stolen bases.
+- Andrew Benintendi has 101 hits with 24 doubles, a triple, two home runs, 33 walks and 29 RBI.
+He's also stolen 10 bases.

 Benintendi Recent Games